ericsimard52/lfsScripted/README.md

 This is by no means a fully automated tool.
 You still need to follow the instruction for LFS.

 ## To Install
- - Clone or download this repo in root home folder of your LFS partition.
+ - Clone or download this repo in /root/pkgManager of your LFS partition.
  - Copy directory etc/pkm to /etc
  - Create directory: /var/log/pkm
 That's it, your ready to use it.